 Twilio's Voice API helps you to make, receive, and monitor calls around the world.

 Using this REST API, you can make outgoing calls, modify calls in progress, and query metadata about calls you've created.
-More advanced call features like programmatic call control, creating conference calls and call queues, and call recordings are at your fingertips with Twilio's Programmable Voice.
+More advanced call features like programmatic call control, creating conference calls and call queues, call recordings, and conversational IVRs are at your fingertips with Twilio's Programmable Voice.